lmsimp/bioc-pRoloc-hyperLOPIT-workflow/bioc-workflow.md

 with permission from the vignette)](./Figures/msnset.png)

 [fig:msnset]

+Feature metadata typically contains general annotation about the proteins (accession numbers, description, …), information related to the identification search (confidence scores, number of peptides, …) as well as annotation about know sub-cellular location (see in particular the *Markers* section) and results from data analysis.
+The sample metadata would, for example, record what labelling ions were used for the respective fraction (when labelled quantitation is used), replicate number, fraction number along the gradient and pooling information.

 Another slot of interest is `processingData`, that logs the processing `MSnSet` objects undergo.
 The processing log can be accessed with the